An Equivalence Principle for the Spectrum of Random Inner-Product Kernel Matrices with Polynomial Scalings: Review of the Marchenko-Pastur Law

 where $\Sigma$ is a diagonal $M \times M$ matrix with matrix elements $\sigma_i$ on the diagonal.
 Note that the subtraction by $\frac{\tr \Sigma}n I$ in \eref{gMP} makes sure that the diagonal elements of $R$ are approximately equal to 0.
 We do this to match the construction in \eref{A_f}.

 Assuming that the law of the diagonal entries of $\Sigma$ is given by a probability law $\pi_M = M^{-1} \sum \delta_{\sigma_i} \to \pi$.
-The Marchenko-Pastur law asserts that the limiting Stieltjes transform of the eigenvalues of $R$ satisfies the self-consistent equation
+The MP law asserts that the limiting Stieltjes transform of the eigenvalues of $R$, denoted by $m(z)$, satisfies the self-consistent equation

 See, \emph{e.g.}, eq.
 (2.10) in \citet{knowles2016AnisotropicLocalLaws}.
 (Notice that our equation is slightly different due to a constant shift of the eigenvalues).
 In the special case of $\Sigma = t I$ and $R = t X\tran X - t \rp I$, the above formula reduces to